Piston Engine

 Conserving

-Translational mechanical conserving port that connects to the engine block.
+Rotational mechanical conserving port associated with the engine block.

 Follower port of engine.
 The crankshaft transmits the power generated from the combustion process.
 Typically, this is where you would attach a clutch and transmission.